 When the depth to a restriction, shrink-swell soils or a water table is less than 24 inches, pretreatment sufficient to produce a secondary quality effluent may be used to reduce these distances as shown in Table 4.4.

+E. Elevated sand mounds receiving TL2 or better quality effluent shall adhere to the following additional design criteria;

+The basal area loading rate shall not exceed the values found in Table 5.5 for pads/mounds.

+The minimum sand depth under the dispersal system is 6 inches.

+The minimum cover over the absorption area is 6 inches.
+The finished sideslope cannot exceed 1:4 (rise:run); Soil cover material shall support vegetative growth.

+Designs supported by Division approved manufacturer’s design manuals may deviate from pressure dosing but do require dosing to a gravity distribution system at a minimum.

 12VAC5-610-966.
 Pads.
 [NEW section based on 147.
 Red indicates new or changes from 147]